-The financial statements have been prepared in accordance with International Accounting Standards ('IAS') in conformity with the requirements of the Companies Act 2006 and UK-adopted IAS.
+The financial statements have been prepared in accordance with UK adopted International Accounting Standards ('IAS').

-The financial statements have been prepared on the historical cost basis and all accounting policies have been applied consistently throughout the current and preceding year.
+The financial statements have been prepared on the historical cost basis, except where modified by the revaluation of assets and liabilities to fair value when required by UK-adopted IAS.
+All accounting policies have been applied consistently throughout the current and preceding year.